sonelrubin/dynamics-365-contact-center/contact-center/administer/set-up-embedded-experience.md

 title: Set up embedded experience for Dynamics 365 Contact Center
 description: Learn about how to set up the embedded experience for Dynamics 365 Contact Center.
 author: shwetamurkute
-ms.author: nenellim
+ms.author: smurkute
-ms.reviewer: nenellim
+ms.reviewer: smurkute
 ms.topic: how-to
-ms.collection: get-started
+ms.collection:
 ms.date: 07/01/2024
 ms.custom: bap-template
 ---

 # Set up embedded experience for Dynamics 365 Contact Center

-The embedded conversation widget is a feature of the Dynamics 365 Contact Center that allows agents to chat with customers directly from any third-party customer relationship management (CRM) system.
+The embedded conversation widget is a feature of Dynamics 365 Contact Center that allows agents to chat with customers directly from any third-party customer relationship management (CRM) system.
 You can embed the widget into any web page or application that supports HTML and JavaScript, and it provides a seamless and consistent chat experience across different platforms.

 ## Prerequisites